benjamingarzon/benjamingarzon.github.io/_pages/teaching.md

 Perspectives on human and machine intelligence.
 PhD course.
 University of Zurich.

-Advanced Python Usage.
+Advanced Python usage.
 PhD course.
 University of Zurich.

 The science of expert performance.
 Master course.
 University of Zurich.

-\

 ### **past**